 Read my full review of CyberGhost.

-VyprVPN app support includes protection for the Android, Android TV, iOS, macOS and Windows device platforms.
-No browser extensions are available.
-However, router protection is available.
-The base VPN subscription offers just 3 simultaneous connections.
+VyprVPN app support includes protection for the Android, Android TV, iOS, macOS, and Windows device platforms.
+A Chrome browser extension is available, as is extensive router protection.
+The service offers 30 simultaneous connections.

-Support is 24/7, with always-available live support chat, a support request form, and a searchable support and troubleshooting resource.
+Support is 24/7, with always-available live support chat, a support request form, and a searchable support and troubleshooting library.

 - Comprehensive global server coverage